espresso-dev/instagram-basic-display-php/README.md

 `new Instagram(<array>/<string>);`

-`array` if you want to authenticate a user and access its data:
+`array` if you want to perform oAuth:

 ```php
 new InstagramBasicDisplay([